moodcheerful/java-algorithms/README.md

 	- A directed graph has a topological order if and only if it is a directed acyclical graph (DAG).
 	- DFS __reverse postorder__ in a DAG is a topological sort.
 	- With DFS, topological sort time complexity is __O(V+E)__.
-	- Application: sequence tasks while respectng all precedence constraints.
+	- Application: sequence tasks while respecting all precedence constraints.

 - __Strongly Connected Components__: